The Washington silver quarter holds a significant place in American numismatic history and is a common item in the junk silver market.

-First minted in 1932, the design was introduced to commemorate the 200th birthday of George Washington, the first President of the United States.
+The Washington quarter was first minted in 1932 to commemorate the 200th birthday of George Washington, the first President of the United States.
+This coin was introduced during the Great Depression, a period marked by economic hardship, making its issuance even more notable.

 The coin was designed by American sculptor and medalist John Flanagan, who’s work was heavily influenced by Augustus St-Gaudens.
 Flanagan’s design for the Washington quarter became one of the most recognized and longest-running designs in U.S. coinage history.
 It has appeared on the quarter for over 90 years, with only minor modifications.